sashrika15/Unsupervised_Learning_Algorithms/component_analysis/ICA/README.md

   - Biomedical Signal Processing (EEG, MRI)

-## To use repo and obtain the graphs please follow the steps mentioned below
+## Guidelines to use the code and obtain the graphs
 - Clone the Repository and enter the appropriate directory:

         git clone https://github.com/sashrika15/Unsupervised_Learning_Algorithms